Shucking and handling live shellfish.

 There are many ways that people open oysters to get to the good stuff inside.
 We shuck in a way that keeps the meat intact and presents the oyster perfectly, ready to slurp straight from the shell.
 See how we do it in the graphic below or watch how we do below.

 Rules of handling live shellfish.

-Eat 'em up fresh.
+- Eat ’em up fresh.
 For the freshest experience, we recommend eating shellfish within 1-2 days of purchase.
 They will remain fresh up to 4-5 days when carefully cared for, see instructions 2, above.
-Always discard any shellfish that does not close tight when tapped with a knife.
+Always discard any shellfish that do not close tightly when tapped with a knife.

-Discard any open bivalves.
-Bivalves open their shells slightly to breathe - this is normal and good health.
-Discard any oysters, clams or mussels whose shells are broken or do not close tight when tapped.
+- Bivalves open their shells slightly to breathe – this is normal and good health.
+Discard any oysters, clams or mussels whose shells are broken or do not close tightly when tapped.
 Discard any clams or mussels that do not steam open.